List of I Zingari first-class cricketers

 In 17 first-class fixtures, 85 different cricketers appeared for I Zingari.
 Lancashire and England Test cricketer A. G. Steel appeared for the club on the most occasions, playing ten matches between 1879 and 1895.
-His 52 wickets are the most taken for the side by any player.
+His 52 wickets are the most taken for the team by any player.
 Middlesex captain A. J. Webbe scored the most runs for I Zingari, accumulating 612 during his seven matches.
-He also scored more centuries for the amateur side than any other player, passing 100 on two occasions, while the highest score for I Zingari was 147, by Teddy Wynyard.
-Alfred Lyttelton, one of three Lyttelton brothers to play for the side, was the most successful wicket-keeper, claiming 17 dismissals.
+He also scored more centuries for the amateur team than any other player, passing 100 on two occasions, while the highest score for I Zingari was 147, by Teddy Wynyard.
+Alfred Lyttelton, one of three Lyttelton brothers to play for the team, was the most successful wicket-keeper, claiming 17 dismissals.

-Many members of the upper classes played for the side throughout their first-class years.
+Many members of the upper classes played for the team throughout their first-class years.
 Among these were Prince Christian Victor of Schleswig-Holstein, the only member of the British royal family to have played first-class cricket.
 Members of the peerage also played for I Zingari, including Ivo Bligh, 8th Earl of Darnley, Beilby Lawley, 3rd Baron Wenlock, Martin Hawke, 7th Baron Hawke and George Harris, 4th Baron Harris.
 At least three players were Members of Parliament, chief among them Alfred Lyttelton and Edward Stanhope who were both members of the Privy Council of the United Kingdom.
-Cecil Wilson, who appeared for the side twice, also served as an Anglican Bishop of Melanesia and Bishop of Bunbury.
+Cecil Wilson, who appeared for the team twice, also served as an Anglican Bishop of Melanesia and Bishop of Bunbury.